Common syntax for x-resources ¶

 This allows you to provide the ARN of an IAM Role that ComposeX can use in order to lookup for resources.
 It is very useful in case you plan to do cross-account lookup for shared resources or simply to render your templates in a central CICD account.

-It will never modify the looked up object!
+Compose-X will never modify the looked up object!

 You can only lookup tagged resource on AWS.
+The only exception is x-dns which will lookup into Route53 directly.

 Tags keys and values are case sensitive.
-At this stage, this does not support regexps.

 The settings is the section where we can take shortcuts or wrap around settings which would otherwise be complex to define.
 Sometimes, it simply is an easy way to use helpers which are configurable.
 For example, in the next interation for the x-rds resources, we will allow to define the latest RDS engine and version that supports Serverless for aurora.